 FERPA requires all schools and organizations that deal with sensitive information to have appropriate security mechanisms to protect the data from cybercrime and unauthorized access.

-It’s a good idea to store all your documents in one safe space like Trustworthy, a family operating system used to safely store and organize all your important documents.
+It’s a good idea to store all your documents in one safe space like Trustworthy's Family Operating System®.
 They’re kept safe with the platform's advanced security mechanisms like (AES) 256-bit encryption standard, default 2-factor authentication, biometric authentication and YUBI hardware security keys.

 Failure to Inform Parents of FERPA Rights